 - One of them is nice, and rather woobie-ish.
 She doesn't last long.

-- Type Blue Mu from Toward the Terra manga have ability to create living organism from organic matter via telekinesis.
+- Type Blue Mu from Toward the Terra manga have ability to create living organisms from organic matter via telekinesis.
 Tony uses this power to show Artella they still can have children, even if doctors have said otherwise.

-- In Dragon Ball, Dr. Gero/Android 20 creates Androids 16, 17, 18, and Cell.
-Androids 17 and 18 rebel and kill him, while Cell reaches his perfect form, threatens to destroy the universe, and ultimately kills Goku
+- In Dragon Ball Z, Dr. Gero/Android 20 creates Androids 16, 17, 18, and Cell.
+Androids 17 and 18 rebel and kill him, while Cell reaches his perfect form, threatens to destroy the universe, and ultimately kills Goku.

 - In the Silver Age Superman comics, this formed part of Lex Luthor's origin.
 Young Lex Luthor was an aspiring scientist who resided in Smallville, the hometown of Superboy.
 Luthor saved Superboy from a chance encounter with Kryptonite.
-In gratitude Superboy built Luthor a laboratory, where weeks later he manages to create an artificial form of life.
+In gratitude, Superboy built Luthor a laboratory, where weeks later, he manages to create an artificial form of life.
 Grateful in turn to Superboy, Luthor created an antidote for Kryptonite poisoning.
 However, an accidental fire broke out in Luthor's lab.
 Superboy used his super-breath to extinguish the flames, inadvertently spilling chemicals which caused Luthor to go bald; in the process, he also destroyed Luthor's artificial life form.
-Believing Superboy intentionally destroyed his discoveries, Luthor attributed his actions to jealousy and vowed revenge.
+Believing that Superboy intentionally destroyed his discoveries, Luthor attributed his actions to jealousy and vowed revenge.

 - A major part of the Fourth Movement of With Strings Attached.
 Brox discovers a spell that will turn inorganic items into living creatures; she wants to use it to repopulate Baravada with monsters for the skahs to kill.
 To that end, she mind-controls Paul, who seems to be able to boost spells well beyond their parameters, and teaches him the spell so he can boost it and then channel it through the Vasyn, which will boost it exponentially.

 - The Rocky Horror Picture Show, of course, has Dr. Frank N Furter creating a sentient (but not that bright) playmate named Rocky.